 - Short Talk

-Brian Harder Honours Day and Undergraduate Psychology Research Showcase (Thursday April 5)
+Brian Harder Honors Day and Undergraduate Psychology Research Showcase (Thursday April 5, 1:00pm - 2:00pm)

 Keynote Speaker: Sandy Jung, Associate Professor, Psychology Department Primary Investigator, Psychology Crime Lab, MacEwan University